Skip to main content

 Not all friendships last forever, but that doesn't mean they didn't matter.
 Writing lets you honor what the friendship was, even if it's changed or ended.

-Express Gratitude
+Express gratitude

 Sometimes we don't say thank you until it's too late.
-Writing gives you a space to express gratitude—for friendship, for support, for moments that mattered—even if they'll never see it.
+Writing gives you a space to express gratitude for friendship, for support, for moments that mattered, even if they'll never see it.

 "Some friendships end, but the feelings don't disappear."

 Give voice to what you're feeling.
 No response needed.
-No explanation required.

 What People Write About